open-gpdb/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 ## <a id="os_config"></a>Operating System Configuration Differences

 When you prepare your operating system environment for Greenplum Database software installation, there are different configuration options depending on the version of your operating system.
 See [Configuring Your Systems](install_guide-prep_os.html) and [Using Resource Groups](../admin_guide/workload_mgmt_resgroups.html#topic71717999) for detailed documentation.
-This section summarizes the main differences to take into consideration when you upgrade from EL 7 to EL 8 regardless of the upgrade method you use.
+This section summarizes the main differences to take into consideration when you upgrade from EL 7 to EL 8 or EL 9 regardless of the upgrade method you use.

 ### <a id="xfs"></a>XFS Mount Options

 XFS is the preferred data storage file system on Linux platforms.
 Use the mount command with the following recommended XFS mount options.
-The `nobarrier` option is not supported on EL 8 or Ubuntu systems.
+The `nobarrier` option is not supported on EL 8/9 or Ubuntu systems.
 Use only the options `rw,nodev,noatime,inode64`.

 ### <a id="diskio"></a>Disk I/O Settings

 The Linux disk scheduler orders the I/O requests submitted to a storage device, controlling the way the kernel commits reads and writes to disk.
 A typical Linux disk I/O scheduler supports multiple access policies.
 The optimal policy selection depends on the underlying storage infrastructure.
-For EL 8, use the following recommended scheduler policy:
+For EL 8/9, use the following recommended scheduler policy:

 |Storage Device Type|Recommended Scheduler Policy|
 |------|---------------|